DSD-ESDC-EDSC/pass/static/docs/pass_config.md

 # Database Initialization

-To set up the database for PASS, you will need to run `db_init.py`.
-For this Python script to successfully run, the following steps need to be complete prior.
+To set up the database for PASS, you will need to run `InitSchema` Python class.
+The `InitSchema.py` file runs several different modules to read, process and store the necessary data for PASS. **For this Python script to successfully run, the following steps must be completed prior**:

-1. Start up API for calculating distance matrix.
-For this tool, the OpenRouteService at the minimum must be running.
-Refer to the documentation within the [pass_distance_matrix_api markdown](/pass_distance_matrix_api.md) for more information on setting this up.
-2. Set up a `modules/config.json`.
+1. Set up a `config.json`.
 Refer to the section below on how to prepare this file for successful read.

+2. Connect to either a local or web version of the [OpenRouteService (ORS)](https://github.com/GIScience/openrouteservice) API for calculating a drive time/distance matrix.
+  - `InitSchema.py` runs the `DistanceMatrix` class that connects to this API to calculate drive time/distance isochrones and then a distance matrix file to be stored in the database.
+  - `DistanceMatrix` depends on the `client_url` parameter, which can be provided in `config.json`.
+Either provide a web client URL (in which case you will need to [sign up for ORS web API](https://openrouteservice.org/plans/)) or set up a local version of the API through a virtual machine / container.
+If you are working with larger geographic extents (e.g., all of Canada), it is recommended to host locally to avoid dealing with API limits. **For information on how to install ORS locally, refer to the [Distance Matrix Calculation Set Up Instructions](/pass_distance_matrix_api.md)**.

+3. Assuming [PostgreSQL](https://www.postgresql.org/) is already installed, initialize a new database and add the [PostGIS](https://postgis.net/) database extension to store the geographic data.
+Make sure to add the PostgreSQL database connection information to `config.json`.

 ## config.json

-The `config.json` file is meant to describe your data sources for `db_init.py` to read, prepare and store the data sources into the PostgreSQL database.
-The `modules/config_template.json` file can be used to build a version of `config.json`.
-This section explains the necessary and optional objects that need to be present in the JSON.
+The `config.json` file is meant to describe your data sources for `InitSchema.py` to read, prepare and store into the PostgreSQL database (`files` key); moreover, it provides the following: (1) connection information for the database (`DB` key), (2) connection information for the `DistanceMatrix` local/web API (`ORS` key), (3) app configuration variables (`APP` key), and (4) variables for logging (`LOGGER` key).
+The `config_template.json` file can be used to build a version of `config.json`.
+This section explains the necessary and optional objects that need to be present in this JSON.

-TO DO: COMPLETE THIS!

-The main `file` objects and their key/values that **need** to be in `config.json` are the following:
+The `files` object and their key/values that **need** to be in `config.json` are the following:

-- `demand_geo`: the ***.shapefile** of the desired geographic unit to measure and visualize spatial accessibility.
+- `demand_geo`: the `*.shapefile` of the desired geographic unit to measure and visualize spatial accessibility.
   - `file`
   - `type`
   - `crs`
   - `columns`

-- `demand_pop`: the ***.csv** of `demand_geo` geographic unit's population.
+- `demand_pop`: the `*.csv` of `demand_geo` geographic unit's population.
   - `file`
   - `type`
   - `encoding`
   - `crs`
   - `columns`

-- `supply`: the ***.csv** of the desired Points of Interest (POI) (i.e., service) location (latitude and longitude)
+- `supply`: the `*.csv` of the desired Points of Interest (POI) (i.e., service) location (latitude and longitude)
   - `file`
   - `type`
   - `encoding`